gdiet/backup/README.md

 ## How To ...

+### Install DedupFS

+unzip to place with write access. prefer SSD.

 ### Initialize The File System

 Before it can be used, the storage directory for the dedup file system needs to be initialized:

 * Create an empty target directory that will be used to store all management files of the dedup file system.
-* On the command line, change to this target directory.
-* There, execute the `repo-init` utility from the DedupFS distribution.
+* On the command line, execute the "repo-init" utility from the DedupFS distribution with the "repo" parameter like this: `repo-init repo=<target directory>`.
 * Check the log output printed to the command line.
-* If successful, this command creates the database folder `fsdb` and the log files folder `log`.
+* If successful, this command creates the database directory `<target directory>/fsdb`.

-Notes:

-* The syntax `repo-init <target directory>` is not supported.

 ### Mount The File System With A GUI